jsonnet-bundler/jsonnet-bundler/README.md

 kustomize.namePrefix('staging-')(my_resource)
 ```

-Depend on a package that is in a subtree of a Github repo (this package also
+To depend on a package that is in a subtree of a Github repo (this package also
 happens to bring in a transitive dependency):

 ```sh
 jb install https://github.com/coreos/prometheus-operator/jsonnet/prometheus-operator
 ```

-Note that if you are copy pasting from the Github website's address bar,
+*Note that if you are copy pasting from the Github website's address bar,
-remove the `tree/master` from the path.
+remove the `tree/master` from the path.*

 If pushed to Github, your project can now be referenced from other packages in
 the same way.